All Books

 As the oldest sister, pastor’s wife Maxine took her responsibility way too seriously—and never fails to judge everyone else.
 But a secret she can no longer keep will explode everything she stands for.
 Youngest sister Leslie is all about making a very different life with her new love—but she didn’t expect a shattering past truth to be suddenly revealed and uproot everything she ever thought she knew.
 Elegant PR professional Stella and her earthy twin, Star, don’t see eye-to-eye on anything—and now a long-ago deception could wipe out their last chance at a relationship.

 Soon each sister must confront the illusions they’ve taken refuge in for so long and deal with each other woman-to-woman.
-But can building an all-too-fragile trust repair the damage done—and help them come together when they are needed most? - Finding Me: A Memoir
+But can building an all-too-fragile trust repair the damage done—and help them come together when they are needed most? - The Blood Gift

 The Blood Gift